quattor/quattor.github.com/_posts/2012-05-07-review-pan-in-clojure.md

 The Quattor Toolkit facilitates the complete machine lifecycle management for sites with tens to tens of thousands of machines.
-The pan compiler plays a central role in the toolkit, transforming the site's configuration, written in the pan configuration language (see the "Pan Book" for a complete description of the language), into individual machine profiles for consumption by agents (Quattor configuration modules) that effect the necessary configuration changes on the machines.
+The pan compiler plays a central role in the toolkit, transforming the site's configuration, written in the pan configuration language (see the ["Pan Book"][sf-panc-files] for a complete description of the language), into individual machine profiles for consumption by agents (Quattor configuration modules) that affect the necessary configuration changes on the machines.

 Because of the potentially large numbers of machines being managed, the pan compiler must perform well, with maximum speed and minimum memory footprint.